-The third principal component in total compensation for the Company's executives in 2011 was the award of equity incentives under the Company's Equity Incentive Plan, consisting of stock options, RSUs and, as noted above, the addition of PRSUs.
+The third principal component in total compensation for the Company's executives in 2012 was the award of equity incentives under the Company's Equity Incentive Plan, consisting of stock options, RSUs, and PRSUs.

 The Committee believes that equity incentive compensation serves an essential purpose in attracting and retaining senior executives and providing them long-term incentives to maximize shareholder value.
-We also believe that long-term incentive awards align the interests of the executive officers with those of our shareowners.
-Long-term incentive awards for executive officers generally are made annually, as part of the "total remuneration" approach to executive compensation, under the stockholder-approved DENTSPLY

-Equity Incentive Plan.
-The long-term incentive program is designed to reward mid- and long-term performance and was comprised of three components in 2011:
+We also believe that long-term incentive awards align the interests of the executive officers with those of our stockholders.
+Long-term incentive awards for executive officers generally are made annually, as part of the "total remuneration" approach to executive compensation, under the stockholder-approved DENTSPLY Equity Incentive Plan.
+The long-term incentive program is designed to reward mid- and long-term performance and was comprised of three components in 2012:

-- Stock option awards designed to reward stock price growth; - Time based RSU awards(except as noted below for certain NEOs who have performance requirements); and - PRSUs awards based on accomplishment of a specific one year performance objective.
+- · Stock option awards designed to reward stock price growth; - · Time based RSU awards (except as noted below for certain NEOs who have performance requirements); and - PRSU awards based on accomplishment of a specific one year performance objective.